Last week, my husband fainted while urinating. His doctor said he might have micturition syncope. What causes this, and what can he do about it?

 Preventing micturition syncope

-Micturition syncope is uncommon and should be evaluated by a doctor because it may indicate an underlying medical condition.
+Micturition syncope isn't very common.
+It should be checked by a healthcare professional because it may mean that there is an underlying medical condition.
 Prevention of micturition syncope depends on recognizing the factors that contribute to micturition syncope and avoiding them.

-- Don't get out of bed suddenly — first, sit on the edge of the bed and move your legs, making sure you aren't dizzy or lightheaded
+• Don't get out of bed suddenly.
+Sit on the edge of the bed, move your legs, and make sure you aren't dizzy or lightheaded.

 With